 We asked: Are organizations spending more on sustainability?
 Does it merit more attention from the top?
 More than 4,700 managers responded.
 Here’s what they told us.

-This is the third year that MIT Sloan Management Review has teamed up with the Boston Consulting Group on their Sustainability and Innovation Global Executive Study.
+THIS IS THE THIRD YEAR that MIT Sloan Management Review has teamed up with the Boston Consulting Group on our Sustainability & Innovation Global Executive Study.
 Our inquiry includes conducting a survey to which more than 4,700 executives, managers and thought leaders from around the world and from a wide range of industries responded.
 The results of our third annual survey are now in, and we’ve begun analyzing the data.

-Results from this year’s survey — conducted during June and July of 2011–indicate a growing interest in sustainability on the part of businesses.
+Results from this year’s survey — conducted during June and July — indicate a growing interest in sustainability on the part of businesses.
 More respondents this year than last believe that sustainability-related strategies are necessary to be competitive.
-Respondents said their organizations are committing more money and attention to sustainability — and anticipate a continuing commitment in the coming year.
-The authors suggest that these findings indicate that sustainability is becoming an element on the agenda of top management.
+Respondents say their organizations are committing more money and attention to sustainability — and anticipate a continuing commitment in the coming year.
+These findings suggest — and many respondents indicate — that sustainability is becoming an element on the agenda of top management.
 However, in the short run, sustainability is often eclipsed by other pressing business issues: Most survey respondents do not consider sustainability-related topics to be one of the top three business challenges their company faces in the next two years.

-The charts in this preview article represent the answers to just seven of the survey’s 27 questions, presented as simple raw data.
+The charts in this preview represent the answers to just seven of the survey’s 27 questions, presented as simple raw data.
 By the time the full report on the survey is published this winter, the survey results will be analyzed further to yield additional insights.